Sanket-Programmer/event-booking-api/README.md

    <li>Test Event and Booking routes as user or admin.<li>
 </ul>

+<h3>Registration & Login</h3>

+<p>1.To register as a new user provide the information like name, email, password in json format.
+After successfull registration you will get a token.
+Use that token to access all the protected routes.
+The token has an expiration time of 3600 sec.
+After expiration you have to login.</p>

+<p>2.
+To login provide email, password in json format.
+After successful login you will get a token.
+Use that token to access all the protected routes.</p>

 <p>Note: By default, all users are created with the user role.
-To make a user an admin, update their role manually by adding role field in the json while registering.</p>
+To make a user an admin, update their role manually by adding "role" field in the json after "password" field while registering.</p>